Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

-The Grothendieck construction applied to $G$ produces the operadic category $\ggGrc$ of {\em genus graded\/} connected directed graphs.
-The morphisms in this category coincide with the morphisms of graphs as introduced in~\cite[Section~2]{getzler-kapranov:CompM98}, modulo the orders which we used to make $\ggGrc$ an operadic category, cf.~also Remark~\ref{zitra_vycvik_vlekare} below. \end{example}
+The Grothendieck construction applied to $G$ produces the operadic category $\ggGrc$ of {\em genus-graded\/} connected ordered graphs.
+The morphisms in this category coincide with the morphisms of graphs as introduced in~\cite[Section~2]{getzler-kapranov:CompM98}, modulo the orders which we used to make $\ggGrc$ an operadic category. \end{example}

-\begin{example} We say that a directed graph $\Gamma \in \Gr$ is {\em oriented\/} if \begin{itemize} \item[(i)] each internal edge if $\Gamma$ is oriented, meaning that one of the half-edges forming this edge is marked as the input one, and the other as the output, and \item[(ii)] also the legs of $\Gamma$ are marked as either input or output ones. \end{itemize} We will call the above data an {\em orientation\/} and denote the set of all orientations of $\Gamma$ by~$\Or(\Gamma)$.
-It is easy to see that $\Or$ is a cooperad in $\Grc$.
-The resulting category $\Whe$ resulting from the Grothendieck construction applied to $\Or$ consists of {\em oriented} ordered connected graphs.
+\begin{example} We say that an ordered graph $\Gamma \in \Gr$ is {\em oriented\/} if \begin{itemize} \item[(i)] each internal edge in $\Gamma$ is oriented, meaning that one of the half-edges forming this edge is marked as the input one, and the other as the output, and \item[(ii)] also the legs of $\Gamma$ are marked as either input or output ones. \end{itemize} We will call the above data an {\em orientation\/} and denote the set of all orientations of $\Gamma$ by~$\Or(\Gamma)$.
+It is easy to see that $\Or$ is a cooperad over $\Grc$.
+The operadic category $\Whe$ resulting from the Grothendieck construction applied to $\Or$ consists of {\em oriented} ordered connected graphs.
 We choose the notation $\Whe$ because algebras of the terminal $\Whe$-operads are the {\em wheeled PROPs\/} introduced in~\cite{mms}. \end{example}